bluecapesecurity/PWF/README.md

     * Verify that the powershell logs show successful executions of atomics.
 (If unsuccessful shut down the VM, revert to the previous snapshot and implement fixes before running the script again.)
     * Do **not close any windows or processes** and proceed to the next step!

-## Data Acquisition
+## Disk and Memory - Data Acquisition
 3) Take an image of the VM memory
+* Create an "evidence" folder on the host system to store the following disk and memory images.
 * In your hypervisor suspend or pause the VM

 *VMWare memory acquisition*
   - Open the *.vmwarevm* directory of the VM in a terminal
-  - Copy the .vmem file to a location that can be used for analysis later
+  - Copy the .vmem file your evidence folder

 *VirtualBox memory acquisition*
 * Open your terminal (Mac/Linux) or cmd (Windows) to run *vboxmanage* (in Windows it is located under C:\Program Files\Oracle\VirtualBox)